Yoga Class Levels Explained

 Mostly floor poses.
 Very slow movement.
 Less strength building. (relaxation)

 Level 1 - Gentle, or Basics

 Slow transitions between floor and standing.
 Slow movement.
 Modified poses.(flexibility and relaxation)

-Level 3 - Intermediate
+Level 3 - Active or Athletic

 Quick transitions or deep static holds.
 Complex movements.
 Extended poses. (cardio – strength–flexibility–challenging and unique sequences or holds–arm balances–inversions)

 - YOGA: Classes available to Unlimited Yoga Members, and Yoga Class Passes.